🔒 Hacked

 This chapter isn’t theory.
 It’s a post-mortem.

-Between December 2025 and January 2026, two of our production Laravel applications were compromised.
+Between December 2025 and February 2026, three of our production Laravel applications were compromised.
 Real businesses.
 Real users.
 Real data at risk.
+The last attack revealed something far worse than webshells - a binary backdoor that had been hiding on our server for 10 months.

-We’re sharing everything we learned - the timeline, the files, the techniques - so you can recognize these patterns before they become your problem.
+We’re sharing everything we learned - the timelines, the files, the techniques - so you can recognize these patterns before they become your problem.

 ⚠️